 Plus one (1) level 7 SIT elective unit

 Part B: Mastery Information Technology Management Studies

-Plus two (2) level 7 SIT-coded elective units (from a selected list)
+Plus two (2) level 7 SIT-coded elective units (selected from the list below)

 Part C: Professional Studies